 The following gives information on various publications and contact telephone numbers which employers and workers may find useful:

-Statutory Sick Pay (
+Statutory Sick Pay ( SSP)

 Employers' obligations under the SSP are contained in the Employers' Manual to SSP (E14).
 For further information contact: